Pain: You Can Get Help

 - Alzheimer’s Disease and Pain

 - For More Information About Pain and Pain Management

-Phyllis loves playing with her grandchildren, working in the garden, and going to twice-weekly Bingo games.
-But, at age 76, the constant pain she feels in her knees from osteoarthritis (joint disease) is starting to take a toll.
-It is also starting to keep her awake at night, leaving her feeling groggy and tired the next day.
-Sometimes, the pain stops her from doing the things she likes.
-As time goes by, Phyllis feels more and more miserable and depressed, but doesn’t know what she can do about it.
+Phyllis loves playing with her grandchildren, working in the garden, and going to bingo games twice a week.
+But, at age 76, the constant knee pain she feels from osteoarthritis (a joint disease) is taking a toll.
+It keeps her awake at night and stops her from doing activities she enjoys.
+The pain’s getting to be too much to handle, making Phyllis feel depressed, but she doesn’t know what she can do about it.

 You’ve probably been in pain at one time or another.
-Maybe you’ve had a bad headache or toothache—pain that doesn’t last too long.
-But, a number of older people have pain due to age-related illnesses like arthritis, cancer, diabetes, or shingles.
-These illnesses can cause ongoing pain.
-Some older people have many different kinds of pain.
+Maybe you’ve had a headache or bruise—pain that doesn’t last too long.
+But, many older people have ongoing pain from health problems like arthritis, cancer, diabetes, or shingles.
+They may even have many different kinds of pain.

-Sometimes pain can serve a useful purpose.
-It can be your body’s way of warning you that something is wrong.
-That's why you should always tell the doctor where you're hurting and how it feels.
+Pain can be your body’s way of warning you that something is wrong.
+Always tell the doctor where you hurt and exactly how it feels.

 There are two kinds of pain.
 Acute pain begins suddenly, lasts for a short time, and goes away as your body heals.
 You might feel acute pain after surgery or if you have a broken bone, infected tooth, or kidney stone.